ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/1st Level/Word of Joy.md

 - **Duration**:
 	- Concentration, up to 10 turns.
 - **Effects**:
-	- *You imbue psychic energy into a word of joy, directing it at a creature.
+	- *You imbue psychic energy into a word of glee, directing it at a creature.
 The creature finds themselves in a pleasant, [[Joy|Joyful]] mood, causing all checks to have a flat positive modifier.*
 	- The target creature gains [[Joy]] for the psycast duration.
 - **Stats**:
 	- None.